flywire/caption/README.md

 ### Pelican

-Pelican users can add *yafg* to their generator process by adding it to the `MARKDOWN` variable in the `pelicanconf.py` as follows:
+Pelican users can add *caption* to their generator process by adding it to the `MARKDOWN` variable in the `pelicanconf.py` as follows:

 ```python